cihat-kose/testng-ui-test-lab/README.md

 ![Maven](https://img.shields.io/badge/Maven-C71A36?style=for-the-badge&logo=apachemaven&logoColor=white)

 ## 💡 Introduction
-Welcome to the **TestingPractices_TestNG_UI** repository!
+Welcome to the **testng-ui-test-lab** repository!
 This project is designed for SDET students to reinforce their knowledge through practical lessons.
 It demonstrates how to perform test automation using **TestNG** with TestNG-specific features like annotations, parallel execution, and data providers.

 ## Table of Contents
 - [💡 Introduction](#💡-introduction)